ucsb-csw8/w23c-staff/ref/Setup-Staff-Pages.md

 Now submit a pull request from your forked copy to the original repo.
 The pull request, if done properly should show only that the files changes are the addition of your photo under `assets/images`, and the addition of the .md file for your bio under `_staffers`.

+Be sure that the `base repo` shown is the one for your course; if that one was forked from another repo, the default might be that earlier repo instead of the one you want, so you might need to change it.

 <details>
 <summary>
 If you aren't sure what a pull request is, or how to submit one click the ▶ character at left to open this section and you'll see an animation and explanation.